Why your insurance agent matters.

 “We’re going to give you an apples to bananas quote here.
 Because your apple might suck.
 Sorry.”

 “I’m on a fixed income.”

 “Show me someone who isn’t.
 The price of your insurance doesn’t change based on how much income you have.
 It’s not like taxes.

 “My (FILL IN THE BLANK) said that my insurance should cost (BLANK).”

-99.9% of the time that FILL IN THE BLANK person is not licensed to talk about insurance, has no training in property/casualty insurance, and probably doesn’t know what P&C stands for or means or how prices are calculated.
+99.9% of the time that FILL IN THE BLANK person is not licensed to talk about insurance, has no training in property/casualty insurance, and probably doesn’t even know how prices are calculated.

 Or even better: “I know how you people are.”
 You people? and “What do I have insurance for anyways?”